FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     However, this is not the probability of each combination since the distinct combinations are not evenly distributed over the 216 possible outcomes.

     I do not know how to calculate this so I created a list of all possible outcomes.
-To view the full list expand "Full list of possible die combinations".
+To view the full list expand "Full list of possible dice combinations".
 The outcome is as follows:

     | Result               | total    | distinct |
     |----------------------|----------|----------|